pramindanata/architecture-katas/kata/room-with-a-view/readme.md

 ## Architecture

 The selected architecture style is **Service Based**.
 It favor cheap and fast development but also provide room for the system elasticsity.
 There are 2 services; reservation & booking services.
-Both services will have own DB without shared access to ensure elasticsity & availability especially for the booking service.
-Each services will communicate using async approach with retry mechanism to avoid failed communication like sync approach.

 Booking service a dedicated service to handle user booking requests especially at peak season.
 Separating it will maximalize the service performance at the peak time.

 Th reservation service will handle the rest of the features.
 This service will act like a monolith service.
 No need for seperate it into multiple services because the need of rapid development and no performance urgency in the other features except the booking feature.

+Both services will have own DB without shared access to ensure elasticsity & availability especially for the booking service.

+Each services will communicate using both sync and async communication based on certain activities.
+For activities that require immediately result like create payment after booking request is created, it will use sync communication.
+For activities that need to fan out the communication to multiple services like sync room lock state to smart lock and existing system, it will use async communication.